-Download a copy of the application or apply to DCAD online.
-To request a catalog, please fill out an online form.
+- To request more information, please fill out an online form.

-- A Portfolio Review: All applicants living within a 200-mile radius of DCAD and Wilmington, Delaware, are expected to visit the College in person for a portfolio review and tour of the school.
-Applicants who cannot visit in person may mail in a CD of their portfolio to the DCAD Admissions Office, or upload on dcad.slideroom.com as outlined under Portfolio Requirements.
+- A Portfolio Review: All applicants living within a 200-mile radius of DCAD and Wilmington, Delaware, are invited to visit the College in person for a portfolio review and tour of the school.
+Applicants who cannot visit in person may upload their portfolio on dcad.slideroom.com as outlined under Portfolio Requirements.